strikerZ45/Coin-op/pages/Lucky_Strike_Arcade.md

 # Lucky Strike Arcade
 <img src="https://strikerz45.github.io/Coin-op/objects/Front_Sign.jpg" alt="Front of building"  height="450">

 Lucky Strike FTW ( For the Win ) arcade is located in downtown Chicago.
 It is home to about 130 arcade games, and a backlit bowling alley, great for the whole family to enjoy, but also has a sports bar and pool tables to cater to young adults.
 Lucky Strike FTW arcade is built for experiencing quality time for get-togethers with friends and families, with their variety of party bundle options.

 ## Sean Davis
 <img src="https://strikerz45.github.io/Coin-op/objects/Sean_Davis_Portrait.jpg" alt="Sean Davis"  height="400">

 The director of this operation is Sean Davis, a very hard working man that has been around the entertainment industry.
 He has worked as a cook, waiter, bartender, manager, and general manager, so he is well aware of how to run a successful entertainment business.
 In 2011 he started working at Lucky Strike in Chicago and as a director, Davis keeps things in check.
 From making sure the arcade area is staffed to ordering, scheduling, and generally making sure each department is running smoothly.
 Mr. Davis is passionate about his work, he is caught playing some of his arcade machines making sure they are working and he loves watching people enjoy themselves in his business.

 ## Collection
 <img src="https://strikerz45.github.io/Coin-op/objects/Pool_Room.jpg" alt="Sean Davis"  height="400">
+### Image 1
 <img src="https://strikerz45.github.io/Coin-op/objects/Bowling_Alley.jpg" alt="Sean Davis" width="650" height="400">
+### Image 2

-To find more photos about Lucky Strike Arcade, please follow this link [here][docs]
+Here are just some of the photos taken at Lucky Strike FTW arcade To find more photos about Lucky Strike Arcade, please follow this link [here][docs]